vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 * View Adapter → A transformation or filtering step that describes how the data should be processed.
 * Action → The final step where the result is actually consumed (for example, printing or storing values).

+The pipe operator ```|``` is used to chain range adaptors.
+The left-hand side of the pipe is always a range.
+The right-hand side is an adaptor object that stores adaptor parameters.
+This two-step design — first create the holder, then apply it to a range via ```|``` — is what enables a clean syntax.
+The semantic contract of the pipe operator is that the right-hand side is always applied to the left-hand side, producing a new range.
+The original range is not modified.
+The new range is a lazy view — it wraps the original rather than copying it.
+This means that the lifetime of the original range must exceed the lifetime of the view.

+Chaining pipes creates a tree of wrapper objects rooted at the original range.
+Each layer adds a small constant amount of overhead per element access.
+The C++ optimizer can typically inline through all these layers and produce machine code that is nearly as efficient as a hand-written loop with all the logic inlined, particularly with modern compilers and optimization levels.

+It must be kept in mind that the full type of a deeply composed pipeline can be extraordinarily long and complex.
+If a compilation error is generated in a pipeline expression, the error message will typically dump this full nested type, which can be hundreds or thousands of characters long.
+Learning to read these errors requires practice and a clear mental model of which adaptor corresponds to which layer.
+Working from the inside out makes these errors tractable.
+The ```auto``` keyword is essential when working with adapted ranges precisely because the types are so complex and unwriteable by hand.
+The ```auto``` deduced type will be the full nested (hidden) type, which is correct and efficient.

 Consider a traditional STL example:
 ```
 std::vector<User> active_users;